 What steps should employers take to prevent workplace accidents?

-A workers comp lawyer in NY will share that employers should take steps to prevent workplace accidents.
+A workers comp lawyer in NJ will share that employers should take steps to prevent workplace accidents.
 By doing so, workers can prevent injuries, lowered morale and reduced productivity.
 Employers can prevent workplace injuries by:

 - Providing education and training to staff